Tippu Tip: Death

-After returning to Zanzibar around 1890/1891, Tippu Tip retired.
+In 1891, Tippu Tip retired and returned to Zanzibar, where he became a close advisor to Sultan Hamoud bin Mohammed but made no more journeys into the African interior.
 He set out to write an account of his life, which is the first example of the literary genre of autobiography in the Bantu Swahili language.
 Heinrich Brode, who knew him in Zanzibar, transcribed the manuscript into Roman script and translated it into German.
 It was subsequently translated into English and published in Britain in 1907.